NDTDI

-NDTDI is a tricyclic tryptamine derivative which is thought to act as a serotonin receptor agonist, though its pharmacology has not been studied in detail.
-It is a structurally simplified analogue of LSD and is reported to retain similar effects, though with many times lower potency.
+NDTDI, also known as 8,10-seco-LSD, is a tricyclic tryptamine derivative which is thought to act as a serotonin receptor agonist, though its pharmacology has not been studied in detail.
+It is a structurally simplified analogue of the psychedelic drug lysergic acid diethylamide (LSD) and is reported to retain similar effects, though with many times lower potency.
+NDTDI is specifically the analogue of LSD in which the carbon atom at position 9 of the ergoline ring system has been removed.
 It has been sold as a designer drug since 2016 and was first identified by a forensic laboratory in Slovenia in 2017.

-Legality

 NDTDI was made illegal in Latvia in March 2017.

+The simplified analogue of NDTDI and LSD in which the carbons at positions 9 and 10 of the ergoline ring system have been removed, resulting in a fully non-rigid tryptamine derivative, is N-DEAOP-NMT.